Glossary

 Wound cleanser

-A product or solution used in wound care to clean a wound; evidence and intended use vary by wound type and formulation.
+A product or solution used in wound care to clean a wound.

 Wound-care decisions should be made with a clinician, especially for chronic, deep, infected, or worsening wounds.